 Deliberate fires.
 Source: West Yorkshire Fire and Rescue Service

-The trend in accidentally started fires has been fairly static in recent years, except for an increase in 2016/17.
-The accidental dwelling fire rate was 38% lower than the England average in 2017/18.
+The trend in accidentally started fires has been fairly static in recent years.
+The accidental dwelling fire rate was 31% lower than the England average in 2019/20.

 Accidental fires.
 Source: West Yorkshire Fire and Rescue Service